 Following is the estimated time required to complete each of Jaipur point of interests:

 - Amer Palace-2-3 hours

 - Hawa Mahal – 10 minutes for street-side view/ 30 minutes to explore the entire structure.

 - City Palace– 1 hour

 TIP!
-You can avail a composite ticket for Amer Palace, Nahargarh fort, Jantar Mantar and Hawa Mahal.
+You can avail of a composite ticket for Amer Palace, Nahargarh Fort, Jantar Mantar, and Hawa Mahal.
 It’s a good deal.
-Valid for a day!
+Valid for two days!

 There two more places you can add to the above Jaipur travel guide itinerary if you have already seen any of the listed places.